 Eventually, we apply Lemma~\ref{lem_universal} to $\Psi$ and obtain the existence of a neural network $\mathcal{N}\mathcal{N} : \R^{6{N}} \rightarrow \R $ such that for all $(Y,g,\tau) \in \mathbb{K}\times \mathbb{G}\times \mathbb{T}$ we have

 \end{proof}

-In the MtM setting, Algorithm~\ref{algo_MtM} allows to train NNs which are then able to compute GAs for any input of portfolio parameters.
-To improve learning and in line with the approach for the actuarial case, we include the first-order approximation $GA^{\rm 1st, MtM}$ in \eqref{eq_GA_formula_1st_order_mtm} as an additional input to the neural network.\footnote{Note that Lemma~\ref{lem_univ_approx_GA_act} can still be applied after increasing the input vector $(a,\operatorname{ELGD},\rho,c,g,\tau)$ by this additional input since the target value $GA_q^{\rm exact, MtM}(L)$ depends continuously on the input. }
+In the MtM setting, Algorithm~\ref{algo_MtM} in \ref{app algorithms} allows to train NNs which are then able to compute GAs for any input of portfolio parameters.
+To improve learning and in line with the approach for the actuarial case, we include the first order approximation $GA^{\rm 1st, MtM}$ in \eqref{eq_GA_formula_1st_order_mtm} as an additional input to the NN.\footnote{Note that Lemma~\ref{lem_univ_approx_GA_act} can still be applied after increasing the input vector $(a,\operatorname{ELGD},\rho,c,g,\tau)$ by this additional input since the target value $GA_q^{\rm exact, MtM}(L)$ depends continuously on the input. }